 Same for the Timeranger episode.
 It was a Gai-focused episode because the original Time Fire was the team's original leader.

 No wonder it's the Kakurangers' Grand Power that the Gokaigers have to get last.
-They are ninja, after all, and the Grand Power itself may have been Lost Forever if it weren't for Time Yellow sending the Gokaigers to the past.
+They are ninja, after all, and the Grand Power itself may have been lost if it weren't for Time Yellow sending the Gokaigers to the past.

 Tsuruhime's cameo at the end of #45 wasn't simply there for the sake of a cameo.
 Had Ninjaman actually been destroyed in 2010 if the Gokaigers hadn't interfered, then she could have still helped the Gokaigers by giving them the ultimate power.
 Though it also results in some Fridge Logic in that Ninjaman is the ultimate power...